Vortex freeorder : a vision & concept useful for explorers

 *

 A simple way to introduce freeorder is as a name for “Order spontaneously emergent from the imaginations and actions of free people.”
-Then make the point that such order is often superior to any that could be produced by a central source of commanded structure.
+Then make the point that such order is often superior to any that could be produced by a centralized source of commands.

 V